cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Are you made of physical matter?
 - Are you real?
 - Are you robot
+- are you there
+- Are you there?
 - Chatbot?
 - Do you have a body?
 - Do you have a physical body?